 High there, how he rung upon the rein of a wimpling wing.

 Or on the other hand reading the homespun poetry of Edgar A. Guest,

 It takes a heap o’ livin’ to make a house a home.

 3. We should not pass judgment on fine culture or folk culture per se.
 There are caricatures of the excesses in both that are easy to condemn.
 That is not our purpose.
-It is more profitable is to consider the strengths and weaknesses built in to both of them so has to avoid the weaknesses and affirm the strengths in both.
+It is more profitable to consider the strengths and weaknesses built into both of them so as to avoid the weaknesses and affirm the strengths in both.
 Fine culture and folk culture have intrinsic vulnerabilities to sin and unique potentialities for God-glorifying goodness.
 They are redeemable.

 Further, fine culture has the potential of preserving the very concepts of truth and excellence and beauty as objective ideals rooted in God as our Absolute.
 Folk culture tends always to exalt what works.
 It is intrinsically pragmatic and colloquial and does not measure its achievements in terms of objective, absolute ideals, but generally in terms of wide appeal and practical effect.
 Fine culture tends to march the beat of a drummer other than mass appeal or practical effect.
 At its best it strives to create images of excellence and beauty and truth that echo more faithfully the ultimate excellence of God.
 Fine culture thus has the potential (if not contemporary success) of helping preserve the real complexities of truth and thus guarding against the intrinsic tendency of folk culture toward over-simplification and eventual distortion.